CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2024-10-30.md

 *   @stigtsp - investigating one possible upcoming issue

 ### Secure by Default
-*   @stigtsp - not much movement; PRs and updates to current efforts (cpanm and mojo) have been submitted; We're hoping their maintainers eventually engage with these.
+*   @stigtsp - not much movement; PRs and updates to current efforts (cpanm and mojo) have been submitted; We're hoping for their maintainers to resolve the issues raised in these.
 *   @garu - Let's remember to update relevant CVE's and issue recommendations for tooling use.
 *   @charsbar is working on MFA for PAUSE!
 We wish him success in his work.